mikelone/YelpMikeMap/README.md

 ##How to run the file

-once downloaded .. make sure you have to folder (SDWebImage and OAuthConsumer)
+once downloaded .. make sure you have two folders (SDWebImage and OAuthConsumer)

 need the **SDWebImage** to show the picture from an Url and **OAuthConsumer** which is given by yelp SDK package. must add **NSLocationWhenInUseUsage** and **NSAppTransportSecurity** to your *Plist* .. also the yelp prefix to avoid errors from legacy classes and functions.